fetchai/carpark_agent/README.md

     sudo reboot

 As you reboot, your VNC Viewer on your Mac or PC will no longer be able to see your screen.
 However it will come back to life once your Raspberry Pi has booted up.
 You may find that once you have rebooted, your screen resolution is still small (perhaps even smaller than it was).
-This is expected. so fix this problem.
-Open a terminal and type:
+If this happens, you may nee to set the screen resolution again in the same was as before:

     sudo raspi-config

 Use the up/down arrow keys, select Advanced options and press Enter
 * Go down the Resolution and press Enter
-* Go all the way to the bottom to the 1920X1080 option and press Enter
+* Go to the 1920X1080 option and press Enter
 * Confirm the change
 * Use the right arrow to select <Finish>, press Enter
-* You will be prompted to restart - do so
+* You may be prompted to restart - do so

 Now when the RPi restarts, the VNC Viewer should show a nice large resolution.
 If this is what happens, you can shut it down, reconnect your monitor and restart it